UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session02.rst

         origin  https://github.com/UWPCE-PythonCert/IntroToPython.git (push)

-    This shows that the local repo on my machine *originated* from the one in my gitHub account (don't worry that it shows it twice, they should be the same)
+    This shows that the local repo on my machine *originated* from the one in the UWPCE-PythonCert gitHub account (don't worry that it shows it twice, they should be the same)

 .. nextslide::